A Letter from the Admissions Office

 When you visit our School, you will have the opportunity to familiarize yourself with our traditional educational philosophy; this philosophy has served our students well for over 125 years.
 You will observe a group of adventurous scholars who thrive on academic challenge and a dedicated faculty that invigorates the student body by promoting an atmosphere where creative problem solving, collaboration, diversity and exploration are valued.
 You will also have the chance to discover the multitude of artistic, athletic and extra-curricular options available to our students and the core values that we embrace as a community.

 We look forward to seeing you this fall as you explore options for your potential school home.
 Please explore the rest of the site to learn more about the application process and the greater Horace Mann School community.
-In order to apply, please use the links below to gain access to our online application system.

 Jason H. Caldwell '97, P '28